Machines are complex and getting more complex. How to build ever more complex machines?

 What will we cover in this course?

-- Psychology: limitations of human mind: complexity is always relative to human mind; disasters are often due to human errors.
+- Psychology: limitations of human mind: complexity is always relative to human mind; all bugs are made by humans.

 - Philosophy: what can be known? what can be thought? what can be said?